 19. to ask 问 (wèn)

 The 问 (wèn) character shows a door 门 (mén) surrounding a mouth 口 (kǒu).
-As many introductions would occur in the entrance to a house in Chinese culture, it would be a place where neighbours would ask or inquire about the family inside.
+As many introductions would occur in the entrance to a house in Chinese culture, it would be a place where neighbors would ask or inquire about the family inside.

 Please ask your friend. 请问你的朋友。(qǐng wèn nǐ de péng you.)

-The character 想 (xiǎng) is composed of three parts: the tree 木 (mù), the eye 目 (mù) and the heart 心 (xīn).
-An interpretation of the character is that the eye is behind the tree looking out for or inspecting for possible danger.
+The character 想 (xiǎng) is composed of three parts: the tree 木 (mù), the eye 目 (mù), and the heart 心 (xīn).
+An interpretation of the character is that the eye is behind the tree looking out for or inspecting possible danger.
 The heart in Chinese culture often represents both heart and mind, and suggests the examination of the heart or to think or ponder.

 I think it’s strange. 我觉得很奇怪。 (wǒ jué de hěn qí guài.)